Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 ### <a id="VerticalSpacing"></a>Vertical Spacing

 Use a single blank line between methods.
-There is no need to leave a blank line at the start of a methed definition.
+There is no need to leave a blank line at the start of a method definition.

 Use two blank spaces for organisation at a large scale, such as to separate static definitions from implementation blocks, or to separate the end of the